-- 2.26 Ide's proximity to Exeter and the national road network means that many people are able to commute to the city of Exeter and elsewhere.
+2.26 Ide's proximity to Exeter and the national road network means that many people are able to commute to the city of Exeter and elsewhere.
 There is a bus service, but the primary mode of travel is by private car.
 The village is also a through route to neighbouring villages, Haldon and beyond.
 This inevitably puts a strain on the road system at busy times of the day.
-We are "blighted by traffic", to quote the Conservation Area Character Appraisal document. - 2.27 Whilst the bus service is highly regarded, it does receive a lot of criticism.
+We are "blighted by traffic", to quote the Conservation Area Character Appraisal document.

+2.27 Whilst the bus service is highly regarded, it does receive a lot of criticism.
 There are many complaints about the frequency of the service, the cost, the inconvenient timetabling and the lack of evening services.
 Traffic can be a real nuisance in the village, especially around school opening and closing times.
 The village road (High Street) is narrow with many cars parked along it.
 Its use by agricultural vehicles is accepted, although it does constitute a safety concern.
 Many people would like to see additional traffic management measures in the interests of speed reduction and safety introduced; although opinion is very divided as to what would 'work' best.

-There is strong support for a new residents' car park.
+There is a lot of support for a new public car park.
 Several sites have been suggested.
-Future developments should seek to solve problems with parking and pedestrian access throughout the village.
 The parking problems, associated with the village hall, shop and school-users, needs to be sorted out.